znatri/HeartFailurePredictor-CS4641/PROPOSAL.md

 ## Problem Definition

 Early forays into machine learning solutions for heart disease have become popular as a result of hardware and deep learning advances [2].
 But we believe they do not go far enough.
 Underlying factors such as diabetes, blood enzyme content, and blood pressure can serve as an effective indicator of the potential for heart disease in one’s future.
-We intend to explore all of these options throughout the course of this project, first focusing on the contents of this dataset: https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data/data
+We intend to explore all of these options throughout the course of this project, first focusing on the contents of this dataset: https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data/data.
+This dataset contains 13 features that can be used to predict mortality by heart failure.
+The features are as follows:
+- age: Age of the patient (years)
+- anaemia: Decrease of red blood cells or hemoglobin (boolean)
+- creatinine_phosphokinase: Level of the CPK enzyme in the blood (mcg/L)
+- diabetes: If the patient has diabetes (boolean)
+- ejection_fraction: Percentage of blood leaving the heart at each contraction (percentage)
+- high_blood_pressure: If the patient has hypertension (boolean)
+- platelets: Platelets in the blood (kiloplatelets/mL)
+- serum_creatinine: Level of serum creatinine in the blood (mg/dL)
+- serum_sodium: Level of serum sodium in the blood (mEq/L)
+- sex: Woman or man (binary)
+- smoking: If the patient smokes or not (boolean)
+- time: Follow-up period (days)
+- DEATH_EVENT: If the patient deceased during the follow-up period (boolean)

 ## Methods

-We plan to use a number of supervised and unsupervised Machine Learning algorithms in order to achieve this, namely Decision Trees, Random Forest, Support Vector Machines, Logistic Regression, and Naive Bayes.
+We plan to use a number of supervised and unsupervised Machine Learning algorithms in order to achieve this, namely Random Forest, Support Vector Machines, Logistic Regression, and Naive Bayes.
 Python’s `scikit-learn` library offers robust implementations of these, thus giving us opportunities in exploring more of the machine learning/data science side of this problem.

 ## Results

 As far as results, we were focusing on Accuracy and Precision as our two key metrics.

 In our initial data pre-processing phase, we employed the `StandardScaler` from the scikit-learn library to standardize the features in our dataset.
 Standardization involves transforming the data such that it has a mean of 0 and a standard deviation of 1.
-This step is crucial, especially when working with the random forest algorithm, which is sensitive to the scale of input features.
+This step is crucial, especially when working with models like Support Vector Machines and Logisitc Regression, which are sensitive to the scale of input features.

 To assess the performance of our model, we partitioned our dataset into two subsets: 85% for training and 15% for testing.
-This division ensures that the model is trained on a majority of the data, allowing it to learn patterns and relationships.
+This division ensures that the models are trained on a majority of the data, allowing it to learn patterns and relationships.
 The remaining 15% is reserved for testing, providing an independent dataset to evaluate how well the model generalizes to new, unseen data.
-This approach helps us gauge the model's performance on real-world scenarios beyond the training set, allowing for a more robust assessment of its predictive capabilities.
+This approach helps us gauge the models' performances on real-world scenarios beyond the training set, allowing for a more robust assessment of their predictive capabilities.

 ![Feature Importance](https://i.imgur.com/h7toqm5.png)